 An Interview With Holocaust Survivor Dr. Vera Schlamm

 Ed. note: Dr. Vera Schlamm spent her childhood in Nazi Germany and Holland.
 Her early youth—the days when most girls are beginning to date—was spent trying to survive on tiny morsels of food while in Bergen-Belsen.
-For a fuller account of her story of survival and her earnest search for God, see the book Jewish Doctors Meet the Great Physician, available online by clicking the link..
-Both also contain the accounts of other Jews who came to believe in Jesus as Messiah.
+For a fuller account of her story of survival and her earnest search for God, see the book Jewish Doctors Meet the Great Physician, which contain the accounts of a number of Jewish doctors who came to believe in Jesus as Messiah.
 One of the interesting things in life is to listen to the questions people ask and to realize how much misunderstanding there is.
 One of the reasons for the latter is that we often don’t listen or don’t believe what we hear, usually because we don’t want to.”
-So said Dr. Vera Schlamm, in an interview with ISSUES recently.
+So said Dr. Vera Schlamm, in an interview with ISSUES.
 The rest of her comments follow:

 Editor: Can you give us an example of this misunderstanding from your own life experience?